APetersen11/library-card/generateduser.md

 ## Installation

-c
+You must download node and the npm package inquirer.

 ## Usage

-d
+Once you download the above packages you can open the files.
+Enter node index into your terminal and respond to the prompts.
+A Read Me will be generated in the file "GenerateUserReadMe'.

 ## Contributing

-e
+You may fork and contribute.

 ## Tests

-f
+The user may run tests in their own software and terminal.

 ## License

-This project is licenses with Apache License 2.0
+This project is licensed with MIT License

 ## Questions

-If you have questions, please contact me on GitHub here: [g](https://github.com/g) or by email here: [h](mailto:h)
+If you have questions, please contact me on GitHub here: [APetersen11](https://github.com/APetersen11) or by email here: [aptrsn11@gmail.com](mailto:aptrsn11@gmail.com)